Stafford in Fort Bend County, Texas — The American South (West South Central)

 Incise in base: Early Travel, Transportation and Communication Series erected by the Moody Foundation.

 Location.
 29° 36.876′ N, 95° 33.274′ W. Marker is in Stafford, Texas, in Fort Bend County.
 Marker is on Alternate U.S. 90A, on the left when traveling east.
+In front of Stafford City Hall.
 Touch for map.
-In front of Stafford City Hall.
 Marker is in this post office area: Stafford TX 77497, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Stafford's Point (approx. 1.8 miles away); Sugar Land Refinery (approx. 4.9 miles away); Texas Prison System Central State Farm Main Building (approx. 6.4 miles away); Hodge's Bend Cemetery (approx. 6.7 miles away); Bellaire (approx. 8 miles away); Bellaire Presbyterian Church (approx. 8.2 miles away); Bellaire Streetcar Line (approx. 8.2 miles away); Texan Capture of Mexican Dispatches (approx. 8.3 miles away).